Deployed quantum key distribution network: further, longer and more users: Continuous operation of the network

 \subsection{QBERx stabilization}

-Measurements in the X basis rely on non-local interferences\cite{Brendel_1992}, which require the use of two identical interferometers, one for each user.
-This condition implies to build two interferometers with identical delays, but more importantly, to lock their relative phase at all time.
+Measurements in the X basis rely on non-local interference~\cite{Brendel_1992}, which requires the use of two identical interferometers, one for each user.
+This condition implies to build two interferometers with identical delays, but more importantly, to lock their relative phase at all times.

 As discussed above, our setup only uses quantum resources for stabilization and synchronization~\cite{pelet2023operational}.
 Beyond a direct influence on the SKR, losses have, in addition, a tremendous effect on our system and one of the major challenges for reaching long distance QKD is to improve the performance of our analyzers previously used in~\cite{pelet2023operational} in terms of losses and stability.
-Ultra-stable delay line interferometer (Exail) have shown identical FSR of $2.5$\,GHz to better than $10^4$\,Hz, validating the non-local Franson condition ($\delta L\ll \mathcal{L}_{coherence}^{single\;photon}$).
-They also exhibit high-visibility single photon interference associated to low-loss operation as reported in table~\ref{carac}.
-In addition, they have an exceptional passive phase stability since, over 24 hours, we measured a mean phase variation of $10^{-7}$\,rad/s as presented in FIG.\ref{stabumzi} in laboratory condition, i.e. daily temperature fluctuation of $\pm1^\circ$\,C.
+We have used ultra-stable delay line interferometers from Exail.
+Not only they exhibit high-visibility single-photon interference, as presented in FIG.~\ref{carac2}a, but they also show low-loss operation as reported in table~\ref{carac}.
+In addition, they report an exceptional passive phase stability since, over 24 hours, we measured a mean phase variation of $10^{-7}$\,rad/s as presented in FIG.~\ref{carac2}b in laboratory condition, i.e. daily temperature fluctuation of $\pm1^\circ$\,C. Concerning the Franson-type interference, they have shown identical FSR of $2.5$\,GHz to better than $10^4$\,Hz, validating the non-local Franson condition ($\delta L\ll \mathcal{L}_{coherence}^{single\;photon}$).
+We also measured, under laboratory conditions, a non-local two-photon interference associated with a visibility of 99.7\,\% as reported in Table~\ref{carac}.